michaelStettler/BVS/README.md

 In this repository, you will find:

 <h3>A complete implementation of the V1 model and its bottom-up saliency map </h3>
-as a TensorFlow layer such as describe in the book (bvs.layers.BotUpSaliency.py):
+as a TensorFlow layer following the description of the book (bvs.layers.BotUpSaliency.py):

 >Zhaoping, L., & Li, Z. (2014).
 Understanding vision: theory, models, and data.
 Oxford University Press, USA.